antonysigma/piezo-stage-pid-board/README.md

 shown in the schmatic drawing.
 The single-rail DAC [MCP4725](https://www.adafruit.com/product/935) is capable of a fast output with a high dynamic range; essential for a high open-loop gain for responsive Z-stack scanning.
-However, the quantized DAC output signal also causes the damaging oscillation of the 40X piezo class-A amplifier and humming of the stage.
-So, it justifies interfacing the DAC and the power amplifier with a signal conditioning filter having the following properties:
+However, the DAC outputs a zero-order hold (ZOH) signal which can cause the damaging oscillation of the 40X piezo class-A amplifier and humming of the stage.
+So, it justifies interfacing the DAC and the power amplifier with a signal conditioning filter to smooth out the signal, having the following properties:

 * a sufficient phase margin at the stage natural frequency of 250Hz;
 * a full voltage swing between -1.0V and +4.0V;